saddle-finance/saddle-docs/faq.md

 ### Is Saddle safe?

-Saddle has been audited by Certik, Quantstamp, and Open Zeppelin.
+Saddle has been audited by Certik, Quantstamp, and OpenZeppelin.
 Read the audits [here](https://github.com/saddle-finance/saddle-audits).

 ### Who controls Saddle's admin keys?